homermultitext/hmt-docs/vm/install.md

 The items on the dock are (from left to right):

+6. System Settings
+7.  the Firefox web browser
+8.  a terminal running the bash shell
 1.  a link to the shared folder where you will keep all your work
-2. a terminal running the bash shell
 3. Atom, a text editor you can use for writing markdown and other text
-4. the Firefox web browser
-5. XmlCopyEditor, a validating XML editor
-6. System Settings

 At this point, if you'd like to install a Greek keyboard layout or additional keyboard layouts, follow [these instructions](../keyboard).